Kingdom Come: Deliverance II: Sales

 On release day, Kingdom Come: Deliverance II topped the Steam top-sellers list and broke even financially.
 It reached a peak concurrent player count on Steam of 159,351 players, beating Kingdom Come: Deliverance by more than 60,000 players.
 The game broke its sixth concurrent Steam player record in as many days, peaking at 256,206 players.
+It was the 15th best-selling game of 2025 in the US.

-The game had sold more than 1 million units on release day.
-On February 17, 2025, Warhorse announced that the game had sold more than 2 million copies.
-In May 2025, the game had officially surpassed three million copies sold worldwide.
-On November 12, 2025, Kingdom Come: Deliverance II achieved 4 million copies sold.
+The game sold more than 1 million units on release day.
+By June 2026, Kingdom Come: Deliverance II had sold over 6 million copies worldwide.